 Traditional sponge cake is naturally dairy-free, and made simply with eggs, sugar, and flour.
 The eggs do all the heavy lifting, so no baking soda or baking powder is needed.
-And no fats are used either (adding butter makes it a butter cake, and adding oil makes it a chiffon cake).
-Dairy-free sponge cakes is a little denser than angel food cake, since you use both the egg yolks and whites (no waste!), but it’s still relatively light and fluffy.
+And no fats are used either.
+Dairy-free sponge cake is a little denser than angel food cake, since you use both the egg yolks and whites (no waste!), but it’s still relatively light and fluffy.

 Basic Dairy-Free Sponge Cake, Ready for Your Favorite Toppings

 This particular version is a biscuit sponge cake, because the sugar is blended into both the whites and the yolks for a cake that holds its shape a little better.
 Classic sponge cake doesn’t contain any added flavors, because it’s intended to be a base for toppings and flavors.
-Here are some popular ways to enjoy dairy-free sponge cake:
+But I have various tips, suggestions, and flavor options in the FAQs below.